mfarhankasmani/my-nab-app/README.md

 Open [http://localhost:5000](http://localhost:5000) to view it in the browser.
 Open [http://localhost:5001](http://localhost:5001) to view it in the browser.

+### `login id - farhan`

+To login into application use nab id :- "farhan" with any password for any other value login will not work

 ### `yarn test`

 Launches the test runner in the interactive watch mode.\